 Why do or should we — as readers, writers, and/or literary critics — care about whether a text is Mormon?
 Potential reasons are legion, as varied as readers themselves.
 Among the most typical and (it seems to me) important are the following:

-To seek out and encourage literature we think is worthwhile, in whatever particular relationship to Mormonism we endorse: celebratory, investigatory, critical, or other1
+- To seek out and encourage literature we think is worthwhile, in whatever particular relationship to Mormonism we endorse: celebratory, investigatory, critical, or other

 Title: Wandering Realities: The Mormonish Short Fiction of Steven L. Peck